Chem-Star/rinchem-api-integration/README.md

 ## Pre-built Console Installation
 Rinchem has built a small console to aid in your integration pursuit, it can be used as-is to test your credentials in a remote call, as well as  to send test API Calls.
-If desired, using C#, this can built upon to function as a full blown integration solution.
+If desired, using C#, this can be built upon to function as a full integration solution.
 If this is your intent, please see the README in the nested RinchemApiIntegrationConsole folder.

 <img src="https://cloud.githubusercontent.com/assets/25616817/26076136/f38b2b0a-3974-11e7-9102-b213d3e2f156.PNG" alt="">

 If you are just getting started and simply want to download the pre-built console, you may do so by downloading the RinchemAsnIntegrator.zip file (click on the file, then on the subsequent page there is a button to 'Download').
 Once downloaded:
 1. Extract the zip file to your desired location.
 2. Within the folder, the executable is named **'RinchemApiIntegrationConsole.exe'**